 For a medical emergency, dial 911.
 For Poison Control Center, call (800) 222-1222.

-The state's only Level 1 trauma center has taken its emergency transportation service a step further with the addition of an "intensive care unit on wheels" for children and newborns in need of services at Batson Children's Hospital and Wiser Hospital for Women & Infants.
+The state's only Level 1 trauma center has taken its emergency transportation service a step further with the addition of an "intensive care unit on wheels" for children and newborns in need of services at Children's of Mississippi Hospital and Wiser Hospital for Women & Infants.

 The state-of-the-art pediatric ambulance with its team of specially trained pediatric and neonatal nurses and paramedics is an addition to University of Mississippi Medical Center's emergency response fleet.

-The children's ambulance is specially designed and equipped for kid-sized care, delivering young patients to Batson Hospital, the state's only facility devoted exclusively to the care of sick and injured children.
+The children's ambulance is specially designed and equipped for kid-sized care, delivering young patients to Children's of Mississippi Hospital, the state's only facility devoted exclusively to the care of sick and injured children.
 The sophisticated equipment and experienced medical team provide young patients with a higher level of care usually found in emergency transport service.

-Ambulance and helicopter transports with special incubators are available to bring babies in need of medical attention to UMMC facilities, including the neonatal intensive care unit at Wiser Hospital for Women & Infants.
+Ambulance and helicopter transports with special incubators are available to bring babies in need of medical attention to UMMC facilities, including the neonatal intensive care unit.
 Equipment includes neonatal ventilators and infant-sized equipment, all specially designed for our youngest patients.
 Nitric oxide is available if needed to raise the infant's oxygen levels.

 Whether traveling by air or ground, the transport team includes specialized neonatal nurse practitioners and clinicians available 24 hours a day.
-They carefully consider the baby's condition, hospital location and other factors when deciding whether to send the helicopter or an ambulance to bring the sick infant to Wiser Hospital.
+They carefully consider the baby's condition, hospital location and other factors when deciding whether to send the helicopter or an ambulance to transport the sick infant.